Karneades/PackAttack/README.md

 ## Defense against typosquatting and dependency confusion

-Detect typosquatted packages by using scripts and use levenshtein distance or generated list of package names to search for malicious packages and report abuse.
+Detect typosquatted packages by using scripts and use levenshtein distance or generated lists of package names to search for malicious packages and report abuse.

-Different package managers also search for typosquatted packages (when uploading new packages) because the problem is well known, e.g. new package with a name from a already uploaded packages with just a number at the end.
+Different package managers also search for typosquatted packages (when uploading new packages) because the problem is well known, e.g. new package using a name from an already uploaded packages with just a number at the end.

 Reserve dummy package to prevent typosquatting and dependency confusion because you are in control of these package names.